og-arin/shapeshift/README.md

 Web Utilities: Built-in URL Encoding and Decoding.

-Cross-Platform Compatibility: Native support for both Windows and Linux (Black-OS).
+Cross-Platform Compatibility: Native support for both Windows and Linux.

 🛠️ Installation
 ShapeShift Pro comes with an automated installer that handles dependencies and system path configuration.